johnmwalters/spotify_poetry/README.md

 First Iteration: Rearrange and remake sentences so that they rhyme with another sentence

 # Reproducing
-1. Make a new enviornment `conda create --name spotify_poetry python=2.7
+1. Copy the enviornment `conda env create -f environment.yml`
-2. source activate spotify_poetry
+2. `. activate spotify_poetry`